alfonsof/azure-python-examples/azureeventgridsendevent/README.md

     AZURE_AUTH_LOCATION = /path/to/my.azureauth
     ```

-* Create a custom topic (Event Grid Topic).
+* Create an Event Grid Topic.

-  An event grid topic provides a user-defined endpoint that you post your events to.
+  An Event Grid topic provides a user-defined endpoint that you post your events to.

-  You must create the custom topic by creating an Event Grid Topic, using the Azure console.
+  You must create the Event Grid Topic, using the Azure console, do the following actions:

+  1. Select `Create a resource` and chose `Event Grid Topic`.

+  2. On the Event Grid Topics page, select `Create`.

+  3. Choose the `Subscription`, `Resource group`, `Name` and `Region` for your Event Grid Topic.

+  4. Select `Create`.

   You need the `Topic Key` and the `Topic Endpoint`.
 You can find these within the Event Grid Topic resource on the Azure portal.